geological-survey-of-queensland/gsq-profile-template/README.md

 > This is a template for creating GSQ Dataset Profiles.
-> This page uses [Markdown](https://help.github.com/en/articles/basic-writing-and-formatting-syntax) for text formatting
+> This page uses [Markdown](https://help.github.com/en/articles/basic-writing-and-formatting-syntax) for text formatting.
 > Recommended reading:
 > * [What is a dataset profile?](https://github.com/geological-survey-of-queensland/gsq-info-model/wiki/What-is-a-Dataset-Profile%3F)
 > * [How to create a dataset profile?](https://github.com/geological-survey-of-queensland/gsq-info-model/wiki/How-to-create-a-dataset-profile)